DCAF – Geneva Centre for Security Sector Governance

 Your experience and skills

-- Currently enrolled or having completed an MA degree, as well as current or prospective PhD student in the Lake Geneva region in a relevant field, such as international relations; political science; security, peace, human rights law or conflict studies; development studies or other relevant tracks.
+- Must be a current MA or PhD student in the Lake Geneva region in a relevant field, such as development studies; international relations; political science; security, peace, human rights law or conflict studies; or other relevant tracks.

 - Well versed in Microsoft Office Suite (Excel, Word, PowerPoint, etc.), familiarity with IT systems (e.g., SharePoint, Microsoft Teams, Zoom, etc.) is considered a strong asset.

-- Proven excellent communication skills in English, while professional working proficiency of French (or other UN languages) is considered an asset.
+- Proven excellent analytical, communication and writing skills in English, professional working proficiency of French is considered an asset.

 - Swiss or EU citizenship or a valid work permit for Switzerland at the time of application is a pre-requisite.

 - A rewarding, dynamic and challenging work experience.

 - The chance to be part of a multicultural team of supportive, hardworking and values-driven people.

 - The chance to contribute to improving security of states and their people within a framework of democratic governance, the rule of law, and respect for human rights.